Loan Information for 2011-2012

 - If your loan period is for one semester only, you will only be eligible for up to 1/2 of the annual loan amount

-- If you enroll in classes that start later in the semester, your loan disbursement will be delayed until after the start of the late class that brings your enrollment up to 6 or more current units
+- If you enroll in classes that start later in the semester, your loan disbursement will be delayed until after the start date of the late class that brings your enrollment up to 6 or more current units

 - Loan requests must be submitted by the specified deadlines or your request will not be processed